Indian, Chinese Officials Agree to Redouble Disengagement Effort Along Disputed Border

 0:00

-NEW DELHI—India and China have mutually pledged to accelerate efforts at resolving their longstanding border dispute, after a high-level meeting between Indian National Security Adviser Ajit Doval and Chinese Foreign Minister Wang Yi.
+NEW DELHI—India and China have mutually pledged to accelerate efforts to resolve their longstanding border dispute, following a high-level meeting between Indian national security adviser Ajit Doval and Chinese Foreign Minister Wang Yi.

-However, analysts say complete disengagement along the India—China border is a complex issue that will not happen easily, given current perceptions of the border.
+However, analysts say that securing a complete disengagement along the India–China border is a complex challenge, given current perceptions of the border.

 The two officials met in St. Petersburg, Russia, on Sept.
-12, as officials from across the globe met for the 14th annual BRICS national security advisers meeting.
+12, during the 14th annual meeting of national security advisers for BRICS nations.
 Originally an association of Brazil, Russia, India, and China, BRICS expanded in 2010 to include South Africa and last year opened its doors to the United Arab Emirates, Ethiopia, Egypt, Iran, and Saudi Arabia.

-“Both sides agreed to work with urgency and redouble their efforts to realize complete disengagement in the remaining areas,” the Indian External Affairs ministry said in a statement on the day of the meeting.
+“Both sides agreed to work with urgency and redouble their efforts to realize complete disengagement in the remaining areas,” the Indian Ministry of External Affairs said in a statement on Sept.
+12.

-The two sides reviewed their recent efforts to resolve the pending issues along what the Indian side calls the Line of Actual Control (LAC).
+The two sides reviewed their recent efforts to resolve the pending issues along what India calls the Line of Actual Control (LAC).
 The Indian statement said an “early resolution” would create conditions to stabilize and rebuild bilateral relations.

-Chinese foreign ministry spokesperson Mao Ning said during a regular press conference on Sep.
-13, “In recent years, front-line armies of the two countries have realized disengagement in four areas in the Western sector of the China-India border, including the Galwan Valley.”
-The Galwan Valley was the site of a bloody conflict in 2020.
+Chinese foreign ministry spokesperson Mao Ning told a press conference on Sept.
+13 that the border situation is “generally stable and under control,” saying that disengagement had already been realized in four areas in the Western sector of the border, including the Galwan Valley.
+That area was the site of a bloody conflict in 2020.

-India and China share more than 2,000 miles of disputed border, and each side has a different perception of the boundary.
+India and China share more than 2,000 miles of disputed border, with each side holding a different perception of the boundary.
 Chinese claims have continuously changed since 1949, when communist leader Mao Zedong annexed Tibet and East Turkestan.
-The annexation of the two areas removed a crucial buffer zone and brought the Chinese border to India’s doorstep.
+The annexation of the two areas removed a crucial buffer zone and brought the asserted Chinese border to India’s doorstep.

-In 1962, the two countries engaged in a full-fledged war in which the Chinese further encroached upon the Indian territory.
-The Chinese incursions continued after the war’s end.
+In 1962, the two countries engaged in a full-fledged war in which Chinese forces further encroached upon Indian territory.
+Such incursions continued after the war’s end.
 However, the Galwan conflict in 2020—in which 20 Indian soldiers and an undisclosed number of Chinese soldiers lost their lives—marked a major escalation.

-Since that time, the military build-up on both sides escalated, according to a United States Institute of Peace analysis last year by Nishant Rajeev and Alex Stephenson that found that, “despite repeated disengagement agreements since 2020, both sides have deepened their relative footholds along the border, bringing in new combined-arms brigades and building additional infrastructure.”
+Since that time, the military buildup on both sides has escalated, according to a 2023 U.S. Institute of Peace analysis by Nishant Rajeev and Alex Stephenson, who concluded that “despite repeated disengagement agreements since 2020, both sides have deepened their relative footholds along the border, bringing in new combined-arms brigades and building additional infrastructure.”

 Stepped-Up Meetings

-Meetings between officials of the two sides also took place in both July and August, the shortest space between meetings since 2020.
+Meetings between officials of the two sides also took place in both July and August, the shortest period between meetings since 2020.

-Wang met with Indian foreign minister Subrahmanyam Jaishankar on July 4 in Kazakhstan, on the sidelines of the Shanghai Cooperation Organisation summit, where they agreed that “prolongation of the current situation in the border areas is not in the interest of either side.”
+Wang met with Indian Foreign Minister Subrahmanyam Jaishankar on July 4 in Kazakhstan, on the sidelines of the Shanghai Cooperation Organisation summit, where they agreed that “prolongation of the current situation in the border areas is not in the interest of either side,” New Delhi said in a statement.

-Indian and Chinese officials met once again at the “31st Meeting of the Working Mechanism for Consultation & Coordination on India–China Border Affairs,” in Beijing on Aug.
-29. The two sides agreed to “work together to turn the page on the border situation at an early date in accordance with the guiding principles of the important common understandings reached between the two foreign ministers,” reported Chinese state media Global Times.
+The two sides agreed to “work together to turn the page on the border situation at an early date in accordance with the guiding principles of the important common understandings reached between the two foreign ministers,” reported Chinese state-owned outlet Global Times.

 ‘Easier Said Than Done’

-While the news of the Doval–Yi meeting made global headlines, experts say that disengagement will not be easy in reality.
+While news of the Sept.
+12 Doval–Wang meeting made global headlines, experts say that disengagement will not be easy in reality.

-“It is easier said than done, for the simple reason that in the first place, China has never admitted to [having] changed the status quo in [Eastern] Ladakh,” Claude Arpi, a French-born, India-based China expert told The Epoch Times on Sept.
+“It is easier said than done, for the simple reason that in the first place, China has never admitted to [having] changed the status quo in [Eastern] Ladakh,” Claude Arpi, an India-based China expert told The Epoch Times on Sept.
 13.

-China’s Legislature passed a land borders law in 2021 stipulating that the state shall “promote coordination between border defense and social, economic development in border areas.”
+The Chinese regime enacted a land borders law in 2021 stipulating that the country shall “promote coordination between border defense and social, economic development in border areas.”
 The law gave impetus to China’s development of significant civilian and military infrastructure along the border.

-Arpi said India and China’s differing perceptions of the current border add to the complex relationship between the two countries.
+Arpi said India’s and China’s differing perceptions of the current border add to the complex relationship between the two countries.

 “Further, there is not one LAC, but two: the Indian-perceived one and the Chinese-perceived one.
 Are both sides ready to agree on one LAC?
 It would be a first step,” he said, adding that another major issue is that the “LAC” has moved over the years.